pingcap/docs/TiDB_FAQ.md

 Yes.
 Your applications can be migrated to TiDB without changing a single line of code in most cases.

-## Can I use other key-value stores with TiDB?
+## Can I use other key-value storage engines with TiDB?

 Yes.
-TiDB supports many popular storage engines, such as Go levelDB, LevelDB, RocksDB, LMDB, BoltDB and even more to come.
+TiDB supports many popular storage engines, such as Go levelDB and TiKV.